At a glance:

 Well, there are two options most pursued.
 Salesforce customers can reluctantly accept the price increases because they feel they have no choice, or they can reassess their CRM alternatives and negotiate the CRM software renewal.

 The first option is easy.
 It may be uncomfortable, especially where budgets are tight or for companies engaged in cost cutting.
-But when seemingly left with no alternative it's the easy choice.
+But when seemingly left with little alternative it's the easy choice.

 An Alternative Response